 The files accepted will be evaluated by a selection committee under the responsibility of the Ministère, based on the following criteria:

-- the realism of the project;
+- Feasibility and realism of the project;

-Quality of the application
+Quality of information provided

 Relevance and quality of the project